 Two new building campaigns occurred in the 1940s.
 In 1941, local architect Joseph B. Shaughnessy designed a retreat house to occupy the southeast corner of the property.
 Local firm J.E.
 Dunn began construction of the two-story brick building in the fall of 1941.
-The Shaughnessy designed the Gethsemane Retreat House to harmonize with the 1931 building through coordinating brick cladding and decorative motifs such as patterned brickwork, round arches, and red clay tile roof.
-Brick quoining at the building corners, larger windows on the first story, and a raised first story all hint at more Italian Renaissance stylistic features than the Romanesque used
+Shaughnessy designed the Gethsemane Retreat House to harmonize with the 1931 building through coordinating brick cladding and decorative motifs such as patterned brickwork, round arches, and red clay tile roof.
+Brick quoining at the building corners, larger windows on the first story, and a raised first story all hint at more Italian Renaissance stylistic features than the Romanesque used on the original building.
+This subtle detail recalls the natural architectural stylistic progression, as

-&lt;sup>14 Saint John's Seminary, original plans, O'Meara & Hills and Maurice Carroll, March 1930.
+14 Saint John's Seminary, original plans, O'Meara & Hills and Maurice Carroll, March 1930.
 On file, State Historical Society of Missouri.
 Building Permit 15560, issued April 11, 1930.
 On file, City Hall, Kansas City, Missouri.

-&lt;sup>15 "St. John's Seminary Will Bring a New Point of Architectural Interest to the Southeast Section," Kansas City Star (April 13, 1930): 47; plans and permits give the dimensions.
+15 "St. John's Seminary Will Bring a New Point of Architectural Interest to the Southeast Section," Kansas City Star (April 13, 1930): 47; plans and permits give the dimensions.
 Although the building rises two stories, the interior arrangement produces three floors and a basement

-&lt;sup>16 "St. John's Seminary Will Bring a New Point...," 47.
+16 "St. John's Seminary Will Bring a New Point...," 47.

-&lt;sup>17 Building Permit 11545A, issued September 30, 1941.
+17 Building Permit 11545A, issued September 30, 1941.
 On file, City Hall, Kansas City, Missouri.